danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 Again a book like ours is not the place for a deep discussion of this, nor its critique, but it should be noted that this is a Heidegger-influenced critique of Kantian metaphysics, and a rejection of the privileging of human existence over the existence of nonhuman objects.
 The connection to Heidegger's ideas is explicit in Harman's *Tool-Being: Heidegger and the Metaphysics of Objects* that builds on the oft-cited distinction between *present-at-hand* and the *ready-to-hand*.[^Harman2] The former refers to our theoretical apprehension of a world made up of objects, and the latter describes our practical relation to things that are handy or useful.
 The claim is that practice precedes theory, and that the ready-to-hand of human practice is prior to the present-at-hand, which Harman takes further to the practice of objects, to articulate his ontology of objects.
 This is perhaps useful to think of programming in this way, as a tool-based practice where the objects themselves exist independently of human activity and, as Harman would put it, are not ontologically exhausted by their relations with humans or other objects.

-Bruno Latour, for instance, has identified the 'social' as not a thing (as in traditional sociology) but a type of connection, an assemblage, a set of actions by multiple agents, the 'actor-network' of objects demonstrating agency.[^Latour] Objects have become things again, as Latour puts it.
-If we extend this to ideas of organising systems, even society, then questions arise as to how best facilitate the production of objects, and their distribution and exchange.
-The culture of collaborative production, of free and open source software production, and so on, rest on these principles, and what is considered to be an object that might be bought and sold or copyrighted.
+One of the difficulties is how to build a politics into this.
+Jane Bennett’s *Vibrant Matter* is one such attempt to take a political position on more-than-human assemblages that question human sovereignty over the world, even including the agency of food in the chapter "Edible Matter".[^Bennett] The aim, she writes "is to articulate a vibrant materiality that runs alongside and inside humans to see how analyses of political events might change if we gave the force of things more due".[^Bennett2] She is partly drawing on the work of Bruno Latour here, and his idea of *actants*, which emphasises non-human agency.
+Objects have become things again, as Latour puts it, and operate in assemblages and actor-networks.[^Latour] If we extend this to ideas of operating systems, even society as Latour does, then questions arise as to how best facilitate the production of objects, and their distribution and mutual exchange.
+Free and open source software production, for instance, rests on these principles.

-> politics
+There's also the politics of abstraction...

 The movement  is important here
 , and there is more to say about this movement between abstract and concrete states.